 Henry Whitfield House

-The Henry Whitfield House in Guilford is claimed to be the oldest house in Connecticut and the oldest stone house in New England.
+People claim the Henry Whitfield House in Guilford ae the oldest house in Connecticut and the oldest stone house in New England.
 You can find it at 248 Old Whitfield Street, down the street from the town green.